 I heard you can’t file bankruptcy any longer to get rid of debt.
 Instead, you have to pay everyone back.

 No, this is not correct.
 In 2005, there were some significant changes to the bankruptcy laws.
 However, most of these changes only effected individuals in high income brackets.
-You can still eliminate your unsecured debt through Chapter 7.
+You can still eliminate your unsecured debt through Chapter 7 bankruptcy.

 My friend told me that even if I file bankruptcy I will still have to pay the debt back in the future.
 Is this true?

 No. This is not true.
 Some debts such as student loans, fines, some taxes are not eliminated by bankruptcy.
-However, unsecured debt is permanently eliminated in Chapter 7 and in some case Chapter 13.
+However, unsecured debt is permanently eliminated in Chapter 7 and in some case Chapter 13 bankruptcy.
 Talk to your attorney about any concerns to insure your debt will be eliminated.
+Bankruptcy misconceptions are rampant.
+Get the truth about what to expect from a qualified attorney.

 No. This is not accurate.
 A good attorney will be able to properly protect all of your property.
-In some cases, where you have value or equity that can not be protected your attorney can help you resolve this and/or discuss other options.
+In some cases, where you have value or equity that can not be protected your attorney can help you resolve this and/or discuss other options so the bankruptcy court and trustee will not be able to take the property.

 Does it matter which attorney I choose to file bankruptcy with?